-‘WordPress registration not sending email’ problems
+‘WordPress not sending email’ problems

-Nothing can be more frustrating than WordPress registration not sending email notifications.
+Nothing can be more frustrating than WordPress not sending or receiving email notifications.
 And, there’s never a warning.
 In fact, one of the most common small issues WordPress admins face is it’s seemingly random ability to stop sending out email notifications.
 You definitely do not want that to happen while soliciting registrations on the site.
 Not only it chops the process, it gives impression that the site is not working properly.
 But the thing is, most of the times it does not have to do anything with WordPress.
 You can tinker with the settings (there are hardly any settings so to speak of!), seek help on forums or countless other unproductive things.

 Turning on smtp for WordPress emails